-- 6XX0 - Permanent LDO: Captain: First day of second month after 38 years total active naval service.
+- 6XX0 - LDO: Captain: First day of second month after 38 years total active naval service.
 Commander: First day of second month after 35 years total active naval service, or first day of seventh month after failing to select for O-6 for second time, whichever occurs first.
 LCDR/below: First day of second month after 30 years total active service, or first day of seventh month after failing to select for next higher grade for second time, whichever occurs first.

-- 7XX1 - Permanent CWO: CWO5: First day of third month after 33 years total active service.
+- 7XX1 - CWO: CWO5: First day of third month after 33 years total active service.
 CWO4/below: First day of third month after 30 years total active service, or first day of seventh month after failure of selection for next higher grade for second time, whichever occurs first.

 MINIMUM SERVICE REQUIREMENTS